expenture/Expense/README.md

 #### Organizer

-The organizer reads data from `Synchronizer::ParsedData` and manages (create or update) transcations and accounts.
+The organizer reads data from `Synchronizer::ParsedData` and manages (create or update) transactions and accounts.

 ### Specs